Coordinated Universal Time: Future

-A resolution has been adopted by the General Conference on Weights and Measures to redefine UTC and abolish leap seconds, but keep the civil second constant and equal to the SI second, so that sundials would slowly get further and further out of sync with civil time.
+In 2022 a resolution was adopted by the General Conference on Weights and Measures to redefine UTC and abolish leap seconds, but keep the civil second constant and equal to the SI second, so that sundials would slowly get further and further out of sync with civil time.
 The leap seconds will be eliminated by 2035.
 The resolution does not break the connection between UTC and UT1, but increases the maximum allowable difference.
 The details of what the maximum difference will be and how corrections will be implemented is left for future discussions.
 This will result in a shift of the sun's movements relative to civil time, with the difference increasing quadratically with time (i.e., proportional to elapsed centuries squared).
 This is analogous to the shift of seasons relative to the yearly calendar that results from the calendar year not precisely matching the tropical year length.
 This would be a change in civil timekeeping, and would have a slow effect at first, but becoming drastic over several centuries.
 UTC (and TAI) would be more and more ahead of UT; it would coincide with local mean time along a meridian drifting eastward faster and faster.
 Thus, the time system will lose its fixed connection to the geographic coordinates based on the IERS meridian.
 The difference between UTC and UT would reach 0.5 hours after the year 2600 and 6.5 hours around 4600.

-ITU‑R Study Group 7 and Working Party 7A were unable to reach consensus on whether to advance the proposal to the 2012 Radiocommunications Assembly; the chairman of Study Group 7 elected to advance the question to the 2012 Radiocommunications Assembly (20 January 2012), but consideration of the proposal was postponed by the ITU until the World Radio Conference in 2015.
+ITU-R Study Group 7 and Working Party 7A were unable to reach consensus on whether to advance the proposal to the 2012 Radiocommunications Assembly; the chairman of Study Group 7 elected to advance the question to the 2012 Radiocommunications Assembly (20 January 2012), but consideration of the proposal was postponed by the ITU until the World Radio Conference in 2015.
 This conference, in turn, considered the question, but no permanent decision was reached; it only chose to engage in further study with the goal of reconsideration in 2023.

 A proposed alternative to the leap second is the leap hour or leap minute, which requires changes only once every few centuries.

+ITU World Radiocommunication Conference 2023 (WRC-23), which was held in Dubai (United Arab Emirates) from 20 November to 15 December 2023 formally recognised Resolution 4 of the 27th CGPM (2022) which decides that the maximum value for the difference (UT1-UTC) will be increased in, or before, 2035.